 The Y chromosome contains the SRY gene.

-- TDF stimulates proliferation and differentiation of the primitive sex cords into testes.
+- TDF stimulates the proliferation and differentiation of the primitive sex cords into testes.

 - Autosomal SOX9 gene: transcription regulator also involved in testes differentiation that is upregulated by SRY gene